Japan and the Holocaust

-Although Japan was a member of the Axis, and therefore an ally of Nazi Germany, it did not actively participate nor directly support the Germans in carrying out The Holocaust.
+Although Japan was a member of the Axis, and therefore an ally of Nazi Germany, it did not actively participate nor directly support the Germans in carrying out the Holocaust.
 (Note: This article refers to the Holocaust of the Jewish people. some scholars also use the term holocaust in the context of the Japanese war crimes against Chinese, Koreans and people of other lands occupied or annexed by the Japanese empire.
 The term "Japanese Holocaust" has also been used to describe the atomic bombings of Hiroshima and Nagasaki.)
-Anti-semitic attitudes were insignificant in Japan during World War II and there was little interest in the Jewish question, which was seen as a European issue.
+Antisemitic attitudes were insignificant in Japan during World War II and there was little interest in the Jewish question, which was seen as a European issue.
 Furthermore, Nazi Germany did not pressure Japan on the issue.